 Herbs Used for Preconception to Avoid in Pregnancy

 Vitex, Chaste Tree Berry (Vitex agnus-castus): Placebo controlled studies for teratogenicity and mutagenicity were conducted in rats, using Vitex.
-Even when the animals were administered 74 times the dosage typically consumed by humans, no toxicity nor aberations in fetal development were seen.
-In addition the Botanical Safety Handbook provided no contraindications to use during pregnancy.
+Even when the animals were administered 74 times the dosage typically consumed by humans, no toxicity nor aberrations in fetal development were seen.
+In addition, the Botanical Safety Handbook provided no contraindications to use during pregnancy.
 Many midwives use Vitex to help prevent recurrent miscarriage.

 Stopping Vitex cold turkey in the first trimester of pregnancy may affect hormone levels, or it may not, it depends on many different factors individual to each woman.
-It is best to wean yourself off of vitex over time, 1-2 weeks if you find out you are pregnant.
+It is best to wean yourself off of vitex over a week’s time if you find out you are pregnant.
 You would first contact your doctor/midwife/naturopathic physician and request to get your hormone levels tested.
 They will help to determine if you may have low progesterone or may need to switch over to natural progesterone cream instead of Vitex.
 A practitioner can help to guide you through this transition.

 If you are using Vitex while trying to conceive and you are worried about continuing it into pregnancy, it may be best to use it prior to ovulation only.